OUR MODEL

 “Over 55% of cities report that families had to break up to enter emergency shelters.*

-2022 marks the 200th Anniversary of Friends Association providing Chester County individuals and families experiencing homelessness with opportunities to build family well-being.
+In 2022 we celebrated the 200th Anniversary of Friends Association, providing Chester County individuals and families experiencing homelessness with opportunities to build family well-being.

 REPORTS AND FINANCIALS